 If you’re lucky enough to find them this fall, here's the trick to roasting chestnuts, straight from a chestnut farmer.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Don’t wait until the holidays to roast chestnuts on an open fire.
 The annual chestnut harvest begins the first week in September and runs until the end of October.
 So if you wait until November or December, you might not be able to find them.
-(Don’t worry, you can freeze them ahead for festive recipes like these turducken bundles.)

 If you’re lucky enough to get fresh chestnuts at your grocery store or specialty market, Sandy Harrison of Harrison’s California Chestnuts has some suggestions for preparing and enjoying them.

 “Buy at least 3 pounds,” Sandy advises.
 “And if chestnuts rattle when you pick them up, they’re not fresh.”
 Set some aside to roast some right away and freeze the rest, thawing in the fridge overnight before using them.
 This is because, unlike other nuts, chestnuts are perishable.
 As a result, they must be refrigerated or frozen if you’re not going to eat them right away.
 Make sure you never buy these other items in bulk, either.